jcgonzalezb/holbertonschool-zero_day/README.md

-This file is mandatory in all Holberton School projects
+This file is mandatory in all Holberton School projects.
+Always use a README.md file.